The links to Amazon on this page are affiliate links. As an Amazon Associate South East Asia Backpacker earns from qualifying purchases.

 4. Wild – 2014

 In fourth place, it’s the heartbreaking and inspiring book-turned-movie, Wild.
 Sometimes, your journey is your own, and nobody can do the travel for you.
-Wild is a film based on the true life story of a divorcee Cheryl Strayed who spirals down to the depth of depression after her mother’s death.
-Reese Witherspoon, playing the titular role, undertakes the 1100 miles solo hiking of Pacific Crest Trail to redeem her soul.
+Wild is a film based on the true-life story of a divorcee Cheryl Strayed who spirals down to the depth of depression after her mother’s death.
+Reese Witherspoon, playing the titular role, undertakes the 1100 miles solo hiking of the Pacific Crest Trail to redeem her soul.
 But does it work?

 5. The Motorcycle Diaries – 2004

 WARNING: This film will make you quit your job, head to South America and buy a motorbike!
 And in 1952, a young and impressionable Che Guevara did just that.
 He set out to explore the continent of South America – from the Andes to the Atacama, the coast of Chile to the chilling jungles of the Peruvian Amazon.
 This biopic, about two guys undertaking a budget motorbiking trip proves how travel has the power to shape the rest of your life.
+See our list for more must-watch movies about South America!

 7. Easy Rider – 1969